Request Request Appointment Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Saving Money by Taking Care of Your Smile

 Taking a preventive approach to dental care will save you money in the long run.
-While there are plenty of dental emergencies – such as trauma from a sudden blow to the mouth – that can’t be avoided, good oral hygiene and routine dental appointments can help you avoid the long-term damage that can be inflected by tooth decay and infection.
+While there are plenty of dental emergencies – such as trauma from a sudden blow to the mouth – that can’t be prevented, good oral hygiene and routine dental appointments can help you avoid the long-term damage that can be inflicted by tooth decay and infection.
 Stopping cavities and gum disease before they start could ultimately save you hundreds of dollars.

 Does Insurance Cover Dental Emergencies?